 - Calming and sedative benefits are used to treat insomnia, hyperactivity, depression, chronic stress;

 - Combining passion flower with valerian root or hops can substantially boost passion flower benefits for insomnia and combining it with St John’s Wort is a natural solution to boost its anti-depression powers;

 - It is known as a natural pain reliever for nerve pain and may be used to treat sciatica, neuralgia, shingles, etc.

 Some anxiety tinctures come in supplement form too.
-As with all herbal remedies and tinctures seek professional advice first and refrain from use if you’re allergic to some of the ingredients.
+As with all herbal remedies and tinctures it important to seek professional advice first and refrain from use if you’re allergic to some of the ingredients.